-To work as a administrator as required by the service
+To work as an administrator as required by the service

 Any other reasonable tasks at the request of the Practice Manager

 Lead areas

 Lead areas are designed to ensure key processes are monitored.
 The work may be undertaken by any competent member of staff, with the Admin Lead taking responsibility for identifying and resolving issues in order to deliver target achievement.
 Admin Lead will need to cover absence and may be required to rotate around the lead areas.